 Bitconnect

 In January 2018, Bitcoin investment lending platform Bitconnect shut down its lending and exchange services amid allegations it was a Ponzi scheme.
-Launched in early 2017 with promises of returns of up to 40% per month, the platform was quick to attract criticism from the wider crypto community and soon drew the attention of regulators.
+Launched in early 2017 with promises of incredibly high returns, the platform was quick to attract criticism from the wider crypto community and soon drew the attention of regulators.

 How to avoid Ponzi/pyramid schemes: